mjohnson3038/shipping-service/README.md

     - A Ruby gemset that locks the Ruby version to 2.3.1
     - Use [simplecov](https://github.com/colszowka/simplecov) for code coverage reporting
 - Create a NEW fork from [Petsy](https://github.com/Ada-C6/betsy-shipping)
+    - Read and follow the development instructions in the project's README
     - Host your forked Petsy app on Heroku
     - Review Petsy code to come up with a basic understanding of the current checkout user flow